Hanan-Abdulwahab-Siala/ThesisArtifacts/README.md

 ```

 ---
-Inferring Process
+### Inferring Process

-1- Preprocessing Stage:
+## 1. Preprocessing Stage

 Before the inferring process for abstracting UML and OCL representation, a pre-processing stage should be applied to the Java/Python program by executing a Python script Preprocessing, where you need to choose the following:

 Language: Java or Python.

-The source directory that contains the source program before pre-processing in InputDirectoryProgram variable.
+InputDirectoryProgram: The source directory that contains the source program before pre-processing.

-The output directory that contains the program after pre-processing in OutputDirectory variable.
+OutputDirectory: The output directory that contains the program after pre-processing.

-Whether classes are just one directory or many directories by assigning a true or false value to ManyDirectories variable.
+ManyDirectories: Whether classes are in one directory or multiple directories by assigning a True or False value.

 The output will be saved in CleanFile.java for Java, and CleanFile.py for Python.

-2- Inferring Stage:
+## 2. Inferring Stage

 Put your program in Test1.java for Java programs or Test1.py for Python programs.

 The output will be saved in LLM4Models.txt.

-For What_I_Want variable:
+For the What_I_Want variable:

 Choose 1 to abstract UML from Java.